You've got questions? We've got answers.

 NOTE: DigDeep takes its responsibility as a public charity very seriously, and does not offer third-party tax deductions that we cannot independently verify./dd>

 Yes.
 We think events are a great way to convince people to recognize and defend the human right to water!
-DigDeep plans regular public events in LA, including fundraisers, concerts, dinners and outings.
-We also plan or co-host other events and fundraisers nation-wide.
+DigDeep plans occasional public events in LA, including fundraisers, concerts, dinners and outings.
+We also plan virtual events and webinars throughout the year.
 Sign up for our mailing list on the home page at digdeep.org to stay informed!

 THE HUMAN RIGHT TO WATER